APPLE INDEX BELOW, APPLES THAT ARE IN SEASON HERE AT THE STORE & ONES THAT ARE COMING SOON FALL 2024

 Applications: Extremely slow to brown when cut, the Cortland apple is perfect for use in fresh apple preparations.
 Add cubed apple to green and fruit salads.
 Slice thin and add to sandwiches, burgers, and quesadillas.
 Use in lieu of crackers and pair with sweet and savory dips or flavorful cheeses.
 The sweet-tart flavor of the Cortland apple also shines in cooked preparations.
 Bake into cakes, tarts, cobbler, quiche and galettes, or slow cook to make soups, sauces, and preserves.
 Cortlands also make excellent cider and juice apples.
 They do not store exceptionally well, and should be eaten soon after harvest for best flavor and texture.

-New Apples are arriving daily from 12 States.
+New Apples are arriving daily from Orchards across America

 Our Peak apple season starts in August lasting through December.
 We have apple orchards in Virginia, West Virginia, Extreme Western North Carolina, Pennsylvania, Washington State, New York State, Michigan, & Tennessee.

-"We typically get a lot of Northerners moving to central North Carolina & almost always they inquire about apple picking and rightfully so, However we are only 400-500 feet above sea level so high quality apples aren't typically available in this area, let alone for physical picking.
-This is the reason we have over 16 apple orchards in the states listed above to give us a variety" - Donovan Alexander Watson (Owner)
+"We typically get a lot of Northerners moving to central North Carolina & almost always they inquire about apple picking and rightfully so from where they are coming from, However 9/10 they aren’t aware we are only 400-500 feet above sea level so the mass orchards to allow thousands of newcomers to the area to pick simply doesn’t exist in this part of NC or at least not to the extent it once used to.
+(We are still an orchard but stopped you pick back in the 90’s) This is the reason we have established over 16 apple orchards in the states listed above to give us a variety for the folks who don’t want to travel 5 hours west where the mass orchards essentially have always been at 2,000 feet above elevation.

 Sweet EMPIRE APPLES (IN STOCK)Description/Taste: Empire apples are bright red with faint white striations; its top is capped with a light green blush.
 It is a medium sized apple and round with a creamy white interior.
 Its crisp and juicy flesh has a flavor that is sweet like a Red Delicious and tart like a McIntosh.
 Current Facts: Empire apples are a member of the rose family (Rosaceae) along with pears and quince.
 A successful cross between Red Delicious and McIntosh, the Empire contains flavor characteristics of both its parent apples.
 Empire apples were bred to resist pre harvest fruit drop and have a low likelihood of developing fireblight, a disease common in the Rosaceae family.
 Nutritional Value: Empire apples are a great source of both soluble and insoluble fiber, which has been proven to lower cholesterol and aid in digestion.
 They are low in calories with only 70-80 calories per apple depending on size.
 Empire apples also contain vitamins A and C, most of which is located in the skin.